Swarthe/utility/README.md

 # utilitysh

 - To be used or modified as the reader pleases
-- Designed for GNU/Linux with Un*x portability in mind as per the table below
+- Designed for GNU/Linux with *nix* portability in mind as per the table below

 | Script      | GNU/Linux | MacOS |
 | ----------- | :-------: | :---: |